Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 A Live Tutor, Not a Supervisor

 Every Merit session has a live tutor actively teaching — not supervising a room of children doing independent work.
-The tutor explains concepts, responds to confusion in real time, adjusts the session based on how the student is performing, and provides the kind of direct guidance that self-study with a supervisor cannot.
+The tutor explains concepts, responds to confusion in real time, adjusts the session based on how the student is performing, and provides the kind of direct guidance that self-study with a supervisor cannot replicate.
 Group sessions have a maximum of 5 students, so each child still gets meaningful individual attention.

 What Merit Doesn't Have